Strike 3

-Strike 3 is an American copyright trolling company based in Delaware.
-The parent company of the pornography production company Vixen Media Group (VMG), the firm had filed more than 20,000 copyright lawsuits against users alleged to have pirated VMG and other Strike 3 owned pornographic films by November 2025, making them the single most prolific filer in the US.
+Strike 3 Holdings, LLC is an American company incorporated in Delaware and based in Los Angeles.
+It is the parent company of the pornography production company Vixen Media Group (VMG).
+As of November 2025, it has filed more than 20,000 copyright lawsuits against Internet users alleged to have pirated VMG and other Strike 3owned pornographic films, making them the single most prolific filer of copyright lawsuits in the US.
+Critics have called the firm a copyright troll.